wormhole-foundation/wormhole/SAFETY_CRITICAL_CODE.md

 ### Parse, Don't Verify

 Transform untrusted data into constrained types rather than checking and discarding the proof.
 Once parsed, the type system enforces your constraints automatically.
 Invalid states become unrepresentable.
-Use the compiler as your ally—let it prevent misuse at compile time rather than catching it at runtime.
+Use the compiler as your ally — let it prevent misuse at compile time rather than catching it at runtime.

 ### Make Invalid States Unrepresentable